-Director Professor Howard Riezman represents the University of Geneva (UNIGE) as the leading house and is responsible for the overall management of the network and representation towards the Swiss National Science Foundation (SNSF) and other stakeholders.
+Director Professor Robbie Loewith represents the University of Geneva (UNIGE) as the leading house and is responsible for the overall management of the network and representation towards the Swiss National Science Foundation (SNSF) and other stakeholders.
 Co-director Professor Christian Heinis represents the co-leading house EPF Lausanne.
 He assists and acts as the substitute of the Director.

 The two directors are supported by the Steering Committee and a management team.
 Together they are responsible for the implementation of established policies, future directions, general resource allocation, management of the reserve fund, appointment of positions, admission of new members and public relations.

-The Management team comprises the Director and the Co-Director, the Chief Operations Officer, the Finance Officer, the Communication and PR officer (75%) and the Outreach Officer (50%).
+The Management team comprises the Director and the Co-Director, the Chief Operations Officer, the Finance Officer, the Communication Officer and the Outreach Officer.
 It has global responsibility for all scientific, financial and management issues as well as the activities concerning communication, technology transfer and outreach.
 The team acts as an operational centre, manages the network together with the Steering Committee, supports the activities in all management areas and provides documents and reports required by the SNSF.

 - Prof. Pieter Cullis, Department of Biochemistry, Life Sciences Center, Canada

-- Dr. Walter Fischli, Actelion Pharma Schweiz AG, Switzerland
+- Dr. Walter Fischli, Idorsia Pharmaceuticals Ltd, Switzerland

 - Prof. Katharina Fromm, SNSF, Division Programmes, University of Fribourg